ALBruzos/ALBruzos.github.io/_pages/outreach.md

 <img src='/images/Tira_FotosOutreach2_AliciaLBruzos.png'>

 > Commitment to public outreach is central in my career and therefore, I am always willing to participate on activities that engage society with the excitement of science.
-I have even participated in making a children’s coloring book <i class="fa fa-paint-brush" aria-hidden="true"></i> .
+I have even participated in making a children’s colouring book <i class="fa fa-paint-brush" aria-hidden="true"></i>.

 <img src="/files/outreach-stats.png" alt="Outreach Statistics">